maurocherchi/ja-chrome-extension/README.md

 ⚠️ Please **do not check** the "Prevent this page from creating additional dialogs" checkbox.

+If you accidentally check the box, close and reopen the panel.
+The buttons should start working again.

 | ![prevent-dialogs.png](img/prevent-dialogs.png) |
 |:-----------------------------------------------:|
 |          _Do not check this checkbox_           |